rootVIII/skulls/README.md

 // 2.
-Open an Empty Activity in Android Studio and name it SkullsMobile
+Create a new Android Studio project (choose Empty Activity) and name it SkullsMobile